 - Spherical Robot Arm - This robot includes two pivotal joints comprising rings that turn on pivots.
 It also features a prismatic joint that includes a rectangular object sliding inside a larger rectangular object.
 All these joints are enclosed within a spherical structure to which the robotic arm is attached.
 The two pivotal joints are fixed perpendicularly to enable the arm to rotate up, down, left and right.
 The prismatic joint enables the arm to stretch and interact with the environment.

 - SCARA Robot Arm - This arm includes Z-shaped joints having axes on both ends.
 It also includes a pivotal joint on both ends of the Z-shaped structure and another pivotal joint in the middle.
 The bottom of the robot arm is attached to a pedestal.

 Robotic arms have many benefits, including having a simple kinematic model, being able to pass through or access even small machine openings and cavities, having a rigid structure, and maximum flexibility.
 Plus, they’re easy to visualize and a spherical arm can bend down to pick up objects and cover a large volume of central support.

 Products on the Market - Advancements

-Several robotic systems designed for clinical laboratory automation are commercially available now.
-These devices equipped with supporting software and analytical hardware will likely reform the laboratory testing field.
-Certain robotic arm systems that have been introduced particularly for automating laboratory testing include the following:
+Several robotic systems designed for clinical laboratory automation are increasingly becoming commercially available.
+These devices, equipped with supporting software and analytical hardware, will likely reform the laboratory testing field.
+Robotic arm systems which have been introduced particularly for automating laboratory testing include the following: